cloudfoundry-samples/cf-ex-drupal/README.md

   ```

 1. On your first push, you'll need to access the install script.
 It'll be `http://<your-host-name>.cfapps.io/install.php`.
 Follow instructions there to complete the install.
 After it's done, you'll be all set.

-### How It Works

-When you push the application here's what happens.

-1. The local bits are pushed to your target.
-This is small, five files around 25k.
-It includes the changes we made and a build pack extension for Drupal.
-1. The server downloads the [PHP Build Pack] and runs it.
-This installs HTTPD and PHP.
-1. The build pack sees the extension that we pushed and runs it.
-The extension downloads the stock Drupal file from their server, unzips it and installs it into the `htdocs` directory.
-It then copies the rest of the files that we pushed and replaces the default Drupal files with them.
-In this case, it's just the `sites/default/settings.php` file.
-1. At this point, the build pack is done and CF runs our droplet.

-### Changes

-1. I include a [custom list of HTTPD modules](https://github.com/cloudfoundry-samples/cf-ex-drupal/blob/master/.bp-config/httpd/extra/httpd-modules.conf#L15).
-These are the same as the default, but I've added `mod_access_compat`, which is necessary because Drupal's `.htaccess` file still uses HTTPD 2.2 config.

-1. I [add the PHP extensions](https://github.com/cloudfoundry-samples/cf-ex-drupal/blob/master/.bp-config/options.json#L2) that are needed by Drupal.

-1. I add a [custom build pack extension](https://github.com/cloudfoundry-samples/cf-ex-drupal/blob/master/.extensions/drupal/extension.py), which downloads Drupal on the remote server.
-This is not strictly necessary, but it saves me from having to upload a lot of files on each push.
-The version of Drupal that will be installed is [here](https://github.com/cloudfoundry-samples/cf-ex-drupal/blob/master/.extensions/drupal/extension.py#L15).

-1. I include a [copy of the default settings from the standard Drupal install](https://github.com/cloudfoundry-samples/cf-ex-drupal/blob/master/htdocs/sites/default/settings.php).
-This is [modified](https://github.com/cloudfoundry-samples/cf-ex-drupal/blob/master/htdocs/sites/default/settings.php#L216-L251) to pull the database configuration from the `VCAP_SERVICES` environment variable, which is populated with information from services that are bound to the app.
-Since we bind a MySQL service to our app in the instructions above, we search for that and automatically configure it for use with Drupal.

 ### Caution